 Welcome to Be Well Massage

-At Be Well Massage, a 60 minute massage is a full 60 minutes on the table, not a 50 minute clinical hour.
+At Be Well Massage, a 60 minute massage is a full 60 minutes on the table.

 If you'd like, feel free to arrive a few minutes before your appointment starts.